oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/external-clients.md

 - Set up a load balancer that redirects HTTP traffic to the custom channel.
 For more information on load balancers, see [Ingress]({{<relref "/userguide/managing-domains/ingress/_index.md">}}).
 If you're using OKE/OCI to host your Kubernetes cluster, also see [Using an OCI Load Balancer]({{<relref "/faq/oci-lb">}}).

 - __Important__: Ensure that the load balancer configures the HTTP flow to be 'sticky' - for example, a Traefik load balancer has a `sticky sessions` option.
 This ensures that all of the packets of a tunneling client connection flow to the same pod, otherwise the connection will stall when its packets are load balanced to a different pod.

+- __Important__: For EJB and JMS resources that are targeted to a cluster, it is recommended that you configure a default load balancer algorithm that provides server affinity (round-robin-affinity, weight-based-affinity, random-affinity) to enable appropriate routing of requests via replica-aware stubs.
+For more information see [Load Balancing for EJBs and RMI Objects](https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.4/clust/load_balancing.html#GUID-2470EEE9-F6F9-44EF-BA54-671728E93DE6) in _Load Balancing in a Cluster_.

 - If you are adding access for applications that are hosted on remote WebLogic Servers, then the Kubernetes hosted servers may need to [enable unknown host access](#enabling-unknown-host-access).